hypefi/map_projects/README.md

 Crowdsourced Garden List Map.

-Retrieve information on gardens and park on earth and get information on them, don't find your park,
+Retrieve information on gardens and park on a world map and get information on them, don't find your park add one and populate it with information.

 ====